hlxmh/orange-site/README.md

 # orange-site
-a website created for Orange Media Production Company, designed with specifications requested by client.
+a website created for Orange Visual Culture Co.
+Ltd., designed with specifications requested by client.

 - miscommunication with client led to the project being abandoned
 - site responds well to most resolutions and screen sizes